-The Bill aims to strengthen tenants’ rights and rebalance the relationship between landlords and tenants.
+The Act aims to strengthen tenants’ rights and rebalance the relationship between landlords and tenants.
 It will also introduce new compliance duties and procedural rules that all landlords and letting agents must understand and prepare for.

 Abolition of “No-Fault” Evictions (Section 21)